The best Vancouver hikes combine exercise with gorgeous scenery and the great outdoors.

 Top 5 Scenic Hikes in Metro Vancouver

-Al’s Habrich Ridge Trail - This 12km backcountry hiking trail starts at the top of the Sea To Sky Gondola then weaves through glacial formations, waterfalls, sub-alpine meadows, and the Neverland Lake.
+- Al’s Habrich Ridge Trail - This 12km backcountry hiking trail starts at the top of the Sea To Sky Gondola then weaves through glacial formations, waterfalls, sub-alpine meadows, and the Neverland Lake.
+Always inform someone if you're planning on hiking in the backcountry or on more remote trails.

-Crown Mountain - Another local favourite, this 9.8km trail has some of the most spectacular views on the North Shore, including views of Vancouver and the peaks of Goat Mountain and Grouse Mountain.
+- Crown Mountain - Another local favorite, this 9.8km trail has some of the most spectacular views on the North Shore, including views of Vancouver and the peaks of Goat Mountain and Grouse Mountain.